MODERN SLAVERY STATEMENT

 Introduction

-The most vulnerable groups in the UK include migrant workers, illegal migrants, asylum seekers and individuals, such as homeless people and people with learning disabilities.
+The most at risk groups in the UK include migrant workers, illegal migrants, asylum seekers and individuals, such as homeless people, people with learning disabilities and young people.
 We continue to investigate and monitor how modern slavery and human trafficking may affect customers, staff and our business and supply chains and ensure that we respond effectively through our policies and our actions.

 Organisation Structure and Business

 With a substantial national profile and over 90 years of experience, we work in some of the country’s most challenging neighbourhoods.
-Our large supported housing and retirement living business, Riverside Care and Support, provides high quality support to more than 15,000 service users, with a diverse range of housing needs.
+Our large, supported housing and retirement living business, Riverside Care and Support, provides high quality support to more than 14,500 service users, with a diverse range of housing needs.

 The Riverside Group Limited (TRGL), our Group parent, is a charitable registered society under the Co-operative and Community Benefit Societies Act 2014; it is also a registered provider of social housing with the Regulator of Social Housing.
-Within our group structure, there are a number of subsidiaries including Irvine Housing Association Limited, Prospect (GB) Limited, Evolve Facility Services Limited, Riverside Estuary Limited and One Housing Group Ltd who became a subsidiary of TRGL in December 2021.
+Within our group structure, there are a number of subsidiaries including Irvine Housing Association Limited, Prospect (GB) Limited, Evolve Facility Services Limited and Riverside Estuary Limited.

-TRGL (excluding Evolve and Riverside Direct) employ 3,676 employees of whom 100% work in the UK (working full and part time).
+TRGL (excluding Evolve, relief workers, volunteers, contractors and board members) employ 3,692 employees of whom 100% have the right to work in the UK (working full and part time).

 Due Diligence